- Download the Manticore Search Installer and run it. Follow the installation instructions.

 cmake -DHAVE_GETADDRINFO_A=FALSE ..., and that config run will not assume investigated value of that variable, but will use one you've provided.

-.bashrc file, or embedding into Dockerfile if you produce docker-based build system, or write in system preferences environment variables on Windows.
-Also you may set them short-live using
+.bashrc file, or embedding them into a Dockerfile if you produce a docker-based build system, or writing them in system preferences environment variables on Windows.
+Also, you may set them short-lived using

 export VAR=value in the shell.
-Or even shorter, prepending values to cmake call, like
+Or even shorter, by prepending values to the cmake call, like

 CACHEB=/my/cache cmake ... - this way it will only work on this call and will not be visible on the next.

 Some of such variables are known to be used in general by cmake and some other tools.
 That is things like